devangerine/FunctionsAndErrorsProject/README.md

 This program is a contract written in Solidity, an object-oriented programming language typically used for developing smart contracts on various blockchain platforms such as ethereum.
 This contract has you act as a creditor giving a loans to debtors.
 The debtor pays for a transaction fee in this transaction.

 This contract has a modifier called onlyCreditor which only allows the creditor to access the contract's functions.
 This modifier to applied to all of the functions within this contract.
 The contract has the following functions:
-* sendLoan - sends a loan amount to a debtor associated with the provided debtorId and sets that debtor's debtorOnCooldown status to true preventing that debtor from taking any more loans.
+* sendLoan - sends a _loanAmount of type unsigned integer to a debtor associated with the user-inputted debtorId of type unsigned integer and sets that debtor's debtorOnCooldown status to true preventing that debtor from taking any more loans.
 * getCreditorBalance - returns the creditor's current balance.
-* getDebtorBalance - returns the balance of the debtor associated the provided _debtorId.
+* getDebtorBalance - returns the balance of the debtor associated the user-inputted _debtorId of type unsigned integer.
-* debtorCooldownStatus - returns the cooldown of the debtor associated the provided _debtorId.
+* debtorCooldownStatus - returns the cooldown of the debtor associated the user-inputted _debtorId of type unsigned integer.
-* resetCooldown - sets the debtorOnCooldown status of the debtor associated with the provided debtorId back to false thus allowing that debtor to take another loan.
+* resetCooldown - sets the debtorOnCooldown status of the debtor associated with the user-inputted debtorId of type unsigned integer back to false thus allowing that debtor to take another loan.
 * triggerAssert - increments the transactionFee state variable to trigger the assert statement that assumes it never changes to demonstrate the function of assert.
 * viewTransactionFee - returns the current value of the state variable transactionFee.